wp-plugins/wp-rss-multi-importer/readme.txt

 == Change Log ==

+= Version 1.1 =
-= Version 1.0 =
+* Added ability determine where the links should open (Lightbox, new window, current window) = Version 1.0 =
 * Fixed problem where showing text before the shortcode rendered after the shortcode = Version 0.7 =
 * Fixed problem with showing excerpts withe foreign characters = Version 0.6 =
-* Fixed bugs in lightbox and eliminated error message = Version 0.5 =
+* Fixed bugs in Lightbox and eliminated error message = Version 0.5 =
 * Added ability to include short descriptions - excerpts (if they exist in the RSS feed)